 Show All Answers

-Our recycling, which is handled by Casella Resource Solutions, is sent to their materials recovery facility which is located in Peabody, MA.
+Our sanitation trucks bring it to our own transfer station located at 815 Newton St. There it is loaded into trailers and sent to a Waste to Energy Facility - operated by Covanta SEMASS.
+Our recycling, which is handled by Casella Resource Solutions, is sent to their materials recovery facility which is located in Charlestown, MA.

 Monday - Thursday 8 a.m. - 5 p.m.